mehtaharsh16/daniel.feldroy.com/posts/exploring-the-bunch-class.md

 ---

 > ## Warning
 > Be careful with how you use bunch classes.
-If used in in real projects it is possible to use some of these techniques to overwrite critical methods and attributes.
+It is possible to overwrite critical methods and attributes.
 Please don't use these in anything important or you may regret it.

 Every play with a bunch class?
 I started using them early in my Python career, although it took four years to find out what they were called and better ways to code them.